andreyvit/aidev/README.md

 The `*.log` pattern will be ignored globally, while the `frontend` and `backend` slices will still apply their specific include patterns.

+## Environment Variables

+The following environment variables can be set to configure aidev:

+### Required

+- `OPENAI_API_KEY`: Your OpenAI API key.
+This is required to authenticate with the OpenAI API.

+### Optional

+- `OPENAI_ORG`: Your OpenAI organization ID.
+This is optional and used for billing purposes.
+- `AIDEV_SAVE_CODE`: File name to save combined code to.
+Defaults to an empty string.
+- `AIDEV_SAVE_RESP`: File name to save the AI response to.
+Defaults to an empty string.
+- `AIDEV_SAVE_PROMPT`: File name to save the prompt to.
+Defaults to an empty string.

 ## Usage

 ```